History of the Staten Island Railway: Improvements

 In November 1912, the Board of Estimate issued a notice for the final hearing on SIRT's application to double-track the Annadale to Pleasant Plains section, which would take place on December 5.
 No one had spoken in opposition to the plan at the October hearing.
 The contract between New York City and the Staten Island Railway Company would have the company pay the city $500 three months after the Mayor signed the contract, with a sum of $100 for each crossing the second track would pass over or an annual amount of $800 from the date of the contract's signing until October 28, 1934.
-The crossings that would be crossed were Woodvail Avenue, Sharrott Avenue and Amboy Avenue in Pleasant Plains, Bay View Avenue and Manee Avenue in Prince Bay, and Huguenot Avenue and Amboy Avenue in Huguenot.
-Work on the elimination of the grade crossing at Amboy Avenue was in progress, and new girders were being put into place.
-Work to grade the second track was completed as far south as Prince Bay station.
+The crossings that would be crossed were Woodvale Avenue, Sharrott Avenue and Amboy Road in Pleasant Plains, Bayview Avenue and Manee Avenue in Prince Bay, and Huguenot Avenue and Amboy Road in Huguenot.
+Work on the elimination of the grade crossing at Amboy Road was in progress, and new girders were being put into place.
+Work to grade the second track was completed as far south as Prince's Bay station.
 On December 17, 1912, the State Supreme Court in Brooklyn received an application for the appointment of a commission to assess and appraise the properties needed for the widening of Amboy Road, which would be part of the project to abolish the grade crossing there.
 It was expected that the road would open around January 1, 1913.

 On December 26, 1912, the City of New York granted the SIRT the right to construct a second track between Huguenot and Pleasant Plains, with completion expected in three years.
-The grant was for 25 years but this project was not completed until 1934.
+The grant was for 25 years.

-On March 25, 1913, work began on the double tracking of the Perth Amboy Division between Huguenot and Annadale.
-Work was expected to be done to complete the second track from Prince Bay to Pleasant Plains shortly afterwards.
+On March 25, 1913, work began on the double tracking of the Perth Amboy Division between Huguenot and Prince's Bay.
+Work was expected to be done to complete the second track from Prince's Bay to Pleasant Plains shortly afterwards.
 The automatic block signal system would be extended over the new second track.
 At the same time, work began on eliminating Crookes crossing in Great Kills.
 Crookes crossing, which was located between Oakwood and Great Kills station, crossed the train tracks on a diagonal with a descending grade from both sides.
 This was considered the deadliest crossing on Staten Island, especially as car traffic became heavier on Amboy Road.
 The work to eliminate the crossing would consist of the raising of the grade of Amboy Road above the rail line.
 Work was expected to be completed before the middle of the summer in 1913.